 The impact of email data loss

 Most workers will have sat through cybersecurity training and will be at least partially aware of the risks of data loss.
 Unfortunately, they still might not be aware of just how serious (and easy) it is to leak data via email.
-We asked IT leaders what impacts their organisations had felt during the pandemic.
+We asked IT leaders what impact their organizations had felt during the pandemic.

 Everyone makes mistakes.
 But we know that tired, stressed people make significantly more.
 The data shows that one year into remote working, plenty of people are feeling the strain.
 When we learned that 60% of remote workers still work in domestic spaces with frequent distractions and interruptions, it wasn’t too surprising to learn mistakes leading to data loss are on the rise.